yangagile/pcache/README.md

 </div>

 ## Modules
-PCache consists of three modules:
+PCache consists of four modules:

 ### Parallel Meta Service (PMS)
 * Manages Meta such as cloud vendors and PBuckets.
 For details, refer to [Meta Storage Solution](docs/en/meta.md)。